ShadowWarden/symtex/README.md

 ## What do I do if I find a bug and/or want some feature added?

-Well, if you know Python/LaTeX, you are more than welcome to fix it.
-If not, send an email to omkar.ramachandran@colorado.edu and I'll try fixing it if I find some time
+Well, if you know Python/LaTeX, you are more than welcome to fix it - send me an email and I'd be happy to take a look at your changes!
+If not, send an email to omkar.ramachandran@colorado.edu and I'll try fixing it in the near future.